PG1003/bitmap/reference.md

 #### Bitfield type formats

-With bitfield type formats its possible to define the position and the number of bits for each color components.
+With bitfield type formats it is possible to define the position and the number of bits for each color component.
 Besides the red, green and blue color component this format also supports alpha.

 A bitfield format defines first the order of the color components followed by the size of each component.